 And I remind myself that God loves me just the way I am.
 Wrinkles and a stomach do not surprise him or change his thoughts of me.
 I am still his beloved.

-Nor do wrinkles or lack of wrinkles improve my life, make it smoother and better and improved.
+Nor do wrinkles or lack of wrinkles improve my life, make it smoother, better and improved.

 Ever notice how magazines and ads and are constantly telling us we are not good enough.
 Beautiful enough.
 Tall enough.
 Skinny enough.
 And if we only did these exercises.
 Used this toothpaste.
 Wore this bra.
 Lined our eyes in this color.
 We would be enough.
 Our problems would be solved.

-But the suggestions and lies of telling us we are not enough, never stops.
-Ever page points out a new flaw.
+The suggestions and lies of telling us we are not enough, never stops.
+Every page points out a new flaw.
 And all with a photo shopped girl who no one really looks like 24-7.
 Okay, not even one hour a day.